 Computational Algorithms on Epigenomics

 One the most important contributions made by bioinformatics community is the cutting-edge computational algorithms for general or specific analysis questions.
 We have recently developed a series of computational algorithms to analyze high-throughput biological data.
-For general analysis purposes, we have built MACS, a widely used ChIP-seq peak caller (cited over 5,000 times), and GFOLD for ranking differentially expressed gene from RNA-seq.
+For general analysis purposes, we have built MACS, a widely used ChIP-seq peak caller (cited over 8,000 times), and GFOLD for ranking differentially expressed gene from RNA-seq.
 For specific epigenomics questions, we have contributed NPS and DiNuP for nucleosome positioning, GeSICA for genome segmentation from Hi-C data, and MethylPurify for tumor purity deconvolution from DNAmethylome.
-Recently, we developed a universal bioinformatics approach to systematically reveal the non-canonical functional mechanisms of chromatin regulators with high efficiency (Genome Biol 2020).
-We are currently working on a variety of challenging epigenomic questions (supported by 31970642 from National Natural Science Foundation of China).
+Recently, we developed a universal bioinformatics approach to systematically reveal the non-canonical functional mechanisms of chromatin regulators with high efficiency (Genome Biol 2020a), and we built a DNA methylation state transition model to reveal the programmed epigenetic heterogeneity in human pre-implantation embryos (Genome Biol 2020b).
+We are currently working on a variety of challenging epigenomic questions.

 Embryogenesis / Stem Cell Epigenomics